 Surgery for parathyroid cancer

-About surgery for parathyroid cancer
+What is surgery for parathyroid cancer?

 Surgery is the main treatment for parathyroid cancer.
 It is often the only treatment needed.
 This operation is called a parathyroidectomy.